 Notably, this character has an exploding doll resembling Baby Doll from Batman: The Animated Series.

-In CBS' Supergirl series, Toyman's son, Winn Schott (played by Jeremy Jordan), appears as Supergirl's friend and an IT at CatCo.
-His father, the actual Toyman (played by Henry Czerny), appears in the episode "Childish Things" after he escaped from prison and attempted to rekindle his relationship with his son.
-He believes that everything he has done has been for him and his son but Winn wants nothing to do with his father.
+Winn's father, the actual Toyman, is played by Henry Czerny, and appears in the episode "Childish Things".
+After escaping from prison he attempts to rekindle his relationship with his son.
+He believes that all of his heinous crimes have been for he and his son's benefit, but Winn wants nothing to do with his father.